mandar-18/PasswordGenerator/README.md

 # PasswordGenerator
-A simple script for strong password generation
+A simple python script for strong password generation